Fitness Test Rules for Cars, Bikes, and Commercial Vehicles

 Is considered roadworthy for use on public roads is considered roadworthy for use on public roads

-Fitness tests are mandatory once a vehicle crosses a certain age.
+Vehicle fitness tests are mandatory once a vehicle crosses a certain age.

-Why Are Fitness Tests Mandatory?
+Why Are Vehicle Fitness Tests Mandatory?

-Fitness tests exist for three primary reasons:
+Vehicle fitness tests exist for three primary reasons:

 1. Road Safety: